We have so much to reflect on about adaptation and change from the first wave of the COVID-19 pandemic, and the procurement mayhem that occurred.

 Whilst such a crisis has reminded those of us in business how fragile the supply chain is (and that our risk management plans were focused too much on ‘known’ risks), we have also seized new opportunities to become more interconnected, and accepting of new technologies and novel ways of finding solutions.

 This phenomenon is more than just being resilient and robust; it’s what is more popularly termed as being ‘anti-fragile’ – a thing or system that not only survives at stress, but flourishes and gets better.
-So what emerging cross industry trends can bidding organisations expect to see, and what do they need to ‘bend’ to ultimately come back stronger?
+So what emerging cross industry trends can bidding organisations expect to see, and what do they need to ‘bend’ in order to ultimately come back stronger?

 “You never want a serious crisis to go to waste.”
 Rahm Emanuel